kevinyswong/kevinyswong.github.io/index.md

   Redistribute net worth of top 10%: $295,711
   </pre>

+  These are considerable sums, but not quite enough on their own to fund retirement.
 Such a scheme, however, seems to me quite undesirable, and among the many conceivable reasons is the foremost: a sudden cash infusion into the economy will likely have similar inflationary effects as the three stimulus plans enacted during the pandemic, even if the last of which was admirably called the American Rescue Plan Act.
 These plans offered cash aid in the thousands of dollars, as the Pandemic Response Committee has
   <a href="https://www.pandemicoversight.gov/data-interactive-tools/data-stories/update-three-rounds-stimulus-checks-see-how-many-went-out-and">documented</a>,
   in three rounds, at $1,200, $600, and $1,400, per person.
 Considering how extensively the Fed has had to, in the aftermath,